oisdk/site/drafts/how-to-binary-random-access-list.lagda.md

 array-foldr B c b (x 1∷ xs) = c 0 x (array-foldr (B ∘ 2*) (c ∘ suc) b xs) array-foldr B c b (x 2∷ xs) = c 1 x (array-foldr (B ∘ 2*) (c ∘ suc) b xs)
 ```

+And, as you should expect, here's how to use this in combination with the
+perfect trees.
+Here we'll build a binary random access list from a vector, and convert back to
+a vector.

 ```agda
 perf-foldr : (B : ℕ → Type b)